 For the floor in the campervan, we ordered a large piece of plywood of 10mm thickness.
 Because we saved the pieces of the old floor, it was quite easy to draw and saw out the shapes of the new floor.

-Also in the Netherlands you pay taxes according to how heavy the van is, so this is another thing to consider.
-Hardwood floors look awesome but can significantly add weight.
+Another thing to consider is taxes.
+In the Netherlands you pay taxes according to how heavy the van is.
+That got a hardwood floor out of the question – it may look awesome but can significantly add weight.

 In the end, I decided to go with a Vinyl floor from Carpetright .
-It was cheap, it had a great design and it came into one piece!
-This would definitely make sure no liquids or dirt would get through it and vinyl is super easy to clean too!
+It was affordable, it had a great design and it came in one piece!
+This last bit would definitely make sure no liquids or dirt would get through – and vinyl is super easy to clean too!

 We got recommended NOT to use glue, because it may burn into the vinyl as it may create a chemical reaction.

-In addition, to keep the vinyl in place and to protect it from curling up and getting dirt and moist under it, we put metal edges around it.
+In addition, to keep the vinyl in place and to protect it from curling up and getting dirt and moist under it, we put metal edges around it at the entrance.
 It looks quite nice too 🙂

 After a couple of months on the road I can say that the floor has worked out perfectly!
 Next time I would probably get a bit darker type of vinyl – because the floor is very light it does get a bit dirty sometimes.
 But with some water and soap it’s clean before you know it 🙂